underlines/awesome-ml/llm-tools.md

 - [refact](https://github.com/smallcloudai/refact) WebUI for Fine-Tuning and Serving Open Weights LLMs for Coding supporting LoRA, sharding, parallel multi model serving on single GPU, OpenAI and Anthropic use for chat
 - [aisuite](https://github.com/andrewyng/aisuite) thin wrapper around python client libraries to seamlessly swap out different LLM providers without changing their code
 - [SCUDA](https://github.KeVmo314/Scuda) enables GPU-over-IP connectivity, allowing remote GPUs to be utilized by CPU-only machines for accelerated computing tasks such as model training and inference.
+- [BitNet](https://github.com/microsoft/BitNet) bitnet.cpp is the official inference framework based on llama.cpp to run 1-Bit LLMs for fast and lossless inference of 1.58-bit models on CPU, NPU and GPU

 ### Optimization